zllai/gossip/README.md

 # Gossip broadcast
 This is a library implementating gossip protocol for general purpose message broadcast in peer to peer network.

-It is similar to the one used in bitcoin or Ethereum blockchain, but this implementation is simpler, cleaner.
+It is similar to the one used in bitcoin or Ethereum blockchain, but this implementation is simpler and cleaner.

 ## Usage
-The usage of this library is straight forward, please see the example
+The usage of this library is straight forward, please see the example.

 ## Example
 ### build example